Blockade of Germany (1914–1919): Background

+In April 1904, the UK and France signed a series of agreements and improved their relations (Entente Cordiale).

-Prior to World War I, a series of conferences were held at Whitehall in 1905–1906 concerning military co-operation with France in the event of a war with Germany.
+Prior to World War I, they held a series of conferences at Whitehall in 1905–1906 concerning military co-operation in the event of a war with Germany.
 The Director of Naval Intelligence, Charles Ottley, asserted that two of the Royal Navy's functions in such a war would be the capture of German commercial shipping and the blockade of German ports.

 A blockade was considered useful for two reasons: it could force the enemy's fleet to fight, and it could act as an economic weapon to destroy German commerce.
-It was not until 1908, however, that a blockade of Germany formally appeared in the navy's war plans and even then some officials were divided over how feasible it was.
+It was not until 1908, however, that a blockade of Germany formally appeared in war plans of the Royal Navy and even then some officials were divided over how feasible it was.
 The plans remained in a state of constant change and revision until 1914, with the navy undecided over how best to operate such a blockade.
 A traditional "close blockade" involved warships being stationed directly outside an enemy's ports.
 By 1912, improvements in naval technology especially in torpedo boats, mines, coastal artillery and submarines led to fears that blockading ships would be vulnerable.
 Therefore, by July 1914, the British had decided that in the event of war with Germany, a "distant blockade" controlling entry to the Atlantic Ocean through the North Sea would be the best strategy.